SoftUni-Internal/interactive-content/EN/06-Unit-Testing/03-Unit-Testing-Best-Practices.md

 }
 ```

-Make use of constants and private fields, as well as add assertion messages
+Make use of constants and private fields, as well as assertion messages:
 ```java
 @Test
 public void weaponAttackLosesDurability(){